 Jim Hanna, retired from Fayette County Public Schools, teaches at Bluegrass Community and Technical College.

-At issue: Nov.
+Nov.
 20 Herald-Leader article, "Papers of Prichard Committee, Sexton go to UK"